Wind your way down leafy lanes, stopping at villages dappled in light with our Adelaide Hills itinerary.

 Local produce and wine

-Some of Australia’s best cool-climate wines, food and produce straight from nature’s top shelf await in the Adelaide Hills.
 Here, vineyards criss-cross valleys and produce some of the world’s most sought-after wines, orchards overflow with fruit used to produce local cider, jams and preserves and lush green countryside is to thank for rich, creamy cheeses.
 Stop in at a road-side stall to taste produce direct from the farmer, sample artisan cheeses at Woodside Cheese Wrights or Udder Delights or indulge your sweet tooth with hand-made chocolates at Red Cacao.
-And of course, no trip to the Adelaide Hills is complete without calling into a cellar door (or 10), and some of our favourite Adelaide Hills wines await at Mt Lofty Ranges Vineyard, Golding Wines, Karrawatta Wines, Shaw + Smith and Bird in Hand.
-Once you’ve had your fill of wine, swap to a local botanically-infused gin at Ambleside Distillers or a golden ale at Prancing Pony Brewery.
+And of course, no trip to the Adelaide Hills is complete without calling into a cellar door (or 10), and some of our favourite Adelaide Hills wines await at Mt Lofty Ranges Vineyard, Golding Wines, Greenhill Wines, Karrawatta Wines, Shaw + Smith and the recently refurbished Bird in Hand.
+Once you’ve had your fill of wine, swap to a local gin at Ambleside Distillers or a golden ale at Prancing Pony Brewery.
+Writers tip: Looking for a truly authentic shed-door experience?
+Drop past and say g'day to Damian McArdle at Paracombe Premium Perry and try some of his homemade pizzas or pear cider.
+If you visit in the spring time, you can even take a walk through their orchard and be surrounded by blossoming trees!

 Continue wining and dining with our foodie’s guide to the Adelaide Hills.